Rakesh3228/OIBSIP/README.md

 - Matplotlib
 - Scikit-learn

-## Machine Learning
+### Machine Learning

 The Iris dataset was used to train and test a classification model.
-The model predicts the species of an Iris flower based on its measurements.
+The model predicts the species of an Iris flower using its measured features.

-## Result
+### Result

-The trained model successfully predicts the Iris flower species.
+The trained machine learning model successfully predicts the Iris flower species.

+### Project File

+`Iris_Flower_Classification.ipynb`

+---

+## 📊 Task 2 – Unemployment Analysis in India

+### About the Project

+This project analyzes unemployment data in India to identify patterns and differences in unemployment rates across different regions and over time.

+### Analysis Performed

+- Data cleaning and preprocessing
+- Handling missing values
+- Descriptive statistical analysis
+- Region-wise unemployment analysis
+- Unemployment trends over time
+- Urban and rural comparison
+- COVID-19 period analysis
+- Correlation analysis
+- Data visualization

+### Technologies Used

+- Python
+- Google Colab
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn

+### Key Finding

+The analysis shows significant differences in unemployment rates across regions in India, with noticeable changes over time and during the COVID-19 period.

+### Project File

+`RAKESH_Task2_Unemployment_Analysis.ipynb`

+---

+## 🚗 Task 3 – Car Price Prediction

+### About the Project

+This project focuses on predicting car prices using machine learning techniques.
+The dataset is analyzed and prepared before training a machine learning model to estimate car prices.

+### Technologies Used

+- Python
+- Google Colab
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Scikit-learn

+### Machine Learning

+The project uses data preprocessing, exploratory data analysis, feature selection, model training, and evaluation to build a car price prediction model.

+### Result

+The trained machine learning model is used to predict car prices based on the available features in the dataset.

-## Project File
+### Project File

-Iris_Flower_Classification.ipynb
+`OIBSIP_DataScience_Task3_Car_Price_Prediction.ipynb`

+---

+## 🛠️ Tools & Technologies

+- Python
+- Google Colab
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Scikit-learn
+- GitHub

-## Internship
+## 🎓 Internship

-Oasis Infobyte Internship — OIBSIP
+**Oasis Infobyte Data Science Internship – OIBSIP**

+This repository contains the work completed during the internship.